-Effective with the 2013-2014 award year, the Department of Education has implemented new federal regulations in an effort to prevent fraud and abuse in the Federal Pell Grant Program by identifying students that have received federal Pell Grants at multiple institutions for the last three consecutive funding years.
+The Department of Education has implemented federal regulations in an effort to prevent fraud and abuse in the Federal Student Aid Program by identifying students that have received federal Pell Grants and/or Direct Loans at multiple institutions for the last four consecutive funding years.

 A financial aid application flagged “2” and “3” will be reviewed by the Office of Financial Aid for unusual enrollment history (UEH) to determine whether or not the student is enrolling only long enough to receive cash refunds of federal student aid.